What is Market Risk?

 #2 – Foreign Exchange Risk

 Foreign exchange risk arises because of the fluctuations in the exchange rates between the domestic currency and the foreign currency.
-The most affected by this risk is the MNCs that operate across geographies and have their payments coming in different currencies.
+The most affected by this risk is the MNCs that operate across geographies and have their payments in different currencies.

 #3 – Commodity Price Risk